 To make the most of Prime Day you’ll need to get yourself an Amazon Prime membership which, in Australia, will set you back just AU$6.99 a month or AU$59 a year – half the cost of the US subscription.

-While you’re paying for the privilege of free, swift delivery, signing up for Prime means you’ll also have free access to Amazon’s streaming services, including Prime Video, Prime Music and Twitch.
-Members also get free access to Prime Reading and Prime Photos for all their ebook and storage needs.
+While you’re paying for the privilege of free, swift delivery, signing up for Prime means you’ll also have free access to Amazon’s streaming services, including Prime Video, Prime Music, Prime Reading and Twitch.

 If you'd like to know more about how a Prime membership can benefit you, head to our dedicated page on Amazon Prime in Australia where we explain it all.

-We’re not expecting shopping trends during Amazon Prime Day 2021 to change very much.
+We’re not expecting shopping trends during Amazon Prime Day 2022 to change very much.
 The Nintendo Switch is still going to disappear within minutes of being discounted, and this could happen to the Switch Lite too if you aren’t quick enough.
-And given the stock issues plaguing the next-gen game consoles from Sony and Microsoft, we're not sure you'll be able to score a PS5 or an Xbox Series X – although we can hope.
+And given the stock issues still plaguing the next-gen game consoles from Sony and Microsoft, we're not sure you'll be able to score a PS5 or an Xbox Series X – although we can hope.
 You can, however, try your hand at virtual reality, as we're quite sure the Oculus Quest 2 will have a sweetener to tempt.

 Of course, Amazon’s Echo devices will likely be flying off the shelves like before, and we’ll still see the Paperwhite beating out the other Kindle ereaders in terms of sales despite its now-higher price tag.
 That's because it's an all-new Kindle Paperwhite sporting a bigger screen, bigger battery and USB-C charging port.
 You can even expect to pocket some decent savings on Ring’s range of security devices, including the Doorbells and the cameras, or get into smart lighting by snapping up a Philips Hue starter kit – they all get very good discounts on Prime Day.
 In fact, chances are quite high they'll be available at record low prices as Amazon proved possible on its Echo devices last Prime Day.

 It will also be a good time to get yourself a new fitness wearable, be it from Garmin’s very premium GPS sports watch range or more affordable options from Fitbit – while Garmin watches see up to 55% off during big sales, we're hoping Fitbit will get a similarly large discount in 2022.
 Likewise, cameras and drones will see a price drop, too, so keep that credit card handy – and it will mostly all be official stock considering the likes of Canon, Nikon and Panasonic have their own stores set up on Amazon Australia.

 What happened during Prime Day last year?